 Local and Inuit knowledge on the muskox distribution was used to set up the percentage of area cover in each stratum.
 Community members were able to be involved to during the aerial surveys.
-They learned scientific methodology, and see from their own eyes their land and help counting muskoxen.
-The table below (Table 4) list the name of the local participant for each community, Kugluktuk, Gjoa Haven and Cambridge Bay.
+They learned scientific methodology, to help count muskoxen, and see their land from their own eye.
+The table below (Table 4) list the name of the local participant for each community.
 In total, ten local people participated.
-Having a youth and experienced hunter observed on the plane was a perfect fit.
+Having both a youth and experienced hunter observer on the plane was a perfect fit.
 The youth had the opportunity to ask questions and learn about the geography, hunting locations, and important areas around their community.
 In summer 2014, we made sure to have a youth and an elder as observer, and once again it was a very enriching experience for the young observers.